krilen/python_utb_python_react/README.md

   - Insted of using export I prefer a run.py go get it all started
   - Using a newer SQLAlchemy that do not accepts the app argument when using create_all method.
-    Perhaps I shoul have swithed to a more basic SQLite instead of SQLAlchemy.
+    Perhaps I should have swithed to a more basic SQLite instead of using SQLAlchemy.

 - How to Call a Flask API in React https://www.youtube.com/watch?v=06pWsB_hoD4